Dor Minzer

 Bio

 Dor Minzer is assistant professor since September 2020.
 He works in the fields of mathematics and theoretical computer science.
-His interests revolve around computational complexity theory, or — more explicitly — probabilistically checkable proofs, Boolean function analysis, and combinatorics.
-With collaborators, he has proved the 2-to-2 Games Conjecture, a central problem in complexity theory closely related to the Unique-Games Conjecture.
-This work significantly advances our understanding of approximation problems and, in particular, our ability to draw the border between computationally feasible and infeasible approximation problems.
-He received a 2021 Sloan Research Fellowship.
+His interests involve computational complexity theory (and in particular probabilistically checkable proofs), Boolean function analysis, combinatorics and adjacent areas.
+With collaborators, he proved the 2-to-2 Games Conjecture, a central problem in complexity theory closely related to the Unique-Games Conjecture.
+He received the 2019 ACM Dissertation Award, a 2021 Sloan Research Fellowship and the 2022 Presburger Award.

 After earning his bachelor’s degree in mathematics in 2014 and a PhD in 2018, both from Tel-Aviv University, he became a postdoc at the Institute for Advanced Study in Princeton, New Jersey.